Fingerprinting and Tuberculosis Testing Volunteer Requirements and FAQ’s

-Our fee for this service is $15 for approved school site volunteers (obtain voucher from school site) and $50 for all others.
+MHUSD’s service fee for fingerprinting is $50.
+For those who have been approved to receive the school site volunteer voucher the reduced fee is $15.
+Please check with the PVEA office to see if you qualify for the voucher.
 These fees will be due when you are fingerprinted.
 We accept credit/debit cards.
 We do not accept cash or personal checks.

 - WHY SHOULD THE VOUCHER BE SIGNED BEFORE THE FINGERPRINTING PROCEDURE?

-The voucher attached to the School Site Volunteer Registration and Acknowledgement Form (for new/returning volunteers) needs to be signed ahead because this lets us know that the school administrator agrees to have you as a volunteer at their site and pay for the remaining portion of the cost for fingerprinting services.
+The voucher attached to the School Site Volunteer Registration and Acknowledgement Form (for new/returning volunteers) needs to be signed before you go to have your fingerprinting done because this lets MHUSD know that the school administrator has agreed to have you as a volunteer at their site and if PVEA will pay for the remaining portion of the cost for fingerprinting services.

 - WHERE CAN I GET THE TB (TURBERCULOSIS) TEST DONE?